mys-lang/mys/README.rst

    - Only make methods virtual if overridden by another class.

+   - Remove all unused functions, methods and variables.
+Should remove test helper functions.

 #.
 Compile the C++ code with ``g++``.

 #.
 Link the application with ``g++``.